katefike/sage/README.md

 ### Creating/Deleting an ephemeral server instance
 1. **WARNING: RUNNING THIS SCRIPT CAUSES DIGITAL OCEAN TO START CHARGING YOU MONEY ON A MONTHLY BASIS (IF YOU DON'T DELETE THE SERVER).**
-<br> Run the script to create a production Digital Ocean Droplet server that runs the application.
+<br> Run the script to create an ephemeral Digital Ocean Droplet server that runs the application.
+The server is emphemeral in that it is intended to be created and deleted rapidly.
 <br> `bash setup/local_development/2_create_sageEphem_server.sh`
 <br> It will prompt you for `BECOME password:`; enter your sudo password.
+2. Run the script to configure the server.
+<br> `bash setup/local_development/3_configure_sageEphem_server.sh`
-2. Run the script to delete the server.
+3. Run the script to delete the server.
 <br> `bash server/setup_scripts/ansible_delete_droplet_ephem.sh`

 ### Pytest